jrcribb/proton/examples/README.md

 - [jdbc](jdbc): demonstrates how to connect to Proton via JDBC using DBeaver or Metabase.

+- [marimo](marimo): demonstrates how to query Kafka data with SQL and visualize the results using Marimo.

 - [nginx-access-logs-streaming](nginx-access-logs-streaming) analyzing Nginx access logs using Timeplus Proton

 - [nginx-grafana](nginx-grafana) visualizing Nginx access logs using Timeplus and Grafana